Center for Teaching and Learning

 May Term 2021 (May 17-June 4)

 Are you a teacher interested in continuing education or professional development?
 The courses listed below are offered at a competitive, reduced rate of $150 per credit hour, and many allow the flexibility to work at your pace, on your own schedule.
-To register, contact Tammy Shirley, associate registrar (316-284-5285).
+To register, contact Melissa Carlson, associate registrar (316-284-5285).
 All other questions can be directed to Dr. Brenna Haines, director of the Center for Teaching and Learning at Bethel College.

 The following courses are 3 credit hours unless otherwise indicated.